Japan's Search for Energy Balance

 • Systematic improvement of , again through technology.
 Energy consumption decreased by 16% between 2010 and 2020.

-• The rapid transition toward a hydrogen society to use this new energy on a large scale in industry, transportation and housing.
+• The rapid transition toward a society to use this new energy on a large scale in industry, transportation and housing.

 The Limits of Renewables